ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

-create_template_set(), return(templates)

-Creates a template dictionary from the files 'ppip-1µl1µA044_AAT.wav' and 'eser-1µl1µA030_ACH.wav'

----

 show_class(class_num, c_mat, rectangles, regions, spectros), return()

 Shows all regions from a class one by one.
 Press enter for a new plot.